-In previous articles, we’ve taken a closer look at the trade restrictions surrounding two groups of players who signed free agent contracts this summer.
-The smaller of the two groups featured players who can’t be traded by their current teams until January 15, having re-signed with their teams this summer on contracts that met a set of specific criteria.
+In a pair of previous articles, we’ve taken a closer look at the trade restrictions placed on two groups of players who signed free agent contracts this summer.
+The smaller of the two groups featured players who can’t be traded by their current teams until January 15, having re-signed with their clubs this summer on contracts that met a set of specific criteria.
 The other offseason signees we examined aren’t eligible to be traded until December 15.

 However, there is a third group of players who signed new contracts in recent months and don’t fall into either of those categories.
 These players also can’t be traded yet, but they won’t necessarily become trade-eligible on December 15 or January 15 either — their trade restrictions lift on different dates.

 Trade rules for recently-signed players dictate that a player becomes trade-eligible three months after he signs or on December 15, whichever comes later.
 So players who signed after September 15 aren’t eligible to be traded starting on December 15.
 For instance, someone who signed his contract on October 2 won’t have his trade restrictions lift until January 2.

 Similarly, players who have two-way pacts converted to standard contracts can’t be dealt for three months after that happens.
 On top of that, players who sign veteran contract extensions with their current clubs can’t be dealt for six months after they ink their new deals.

 Listed below are the recently-signed players who weren’t on our previous two lists, but still have restrictions limiting their ability to be traded.
 This list, which will continue to be updated as teams sign new players, is sorted by the dates that players will become trade-eligible.
 Players who have the ability to veto trades are marked with an asterisk (*).

 - Dwyane Wade (Heat) *

 - Jamal Crawford (Suns)